-Decisions about funding are made by the Centre's Committee on Admissions and Fellowships, and implemented by the Graduate Director, in keeping with policies established by the Centre.
-The Centre offers workshops on grantwriting are offered in September of each year, and the University also offers a range of very helpful grant-writing workshops.
-See www.utoronto.ca/writing
+Decisions about funding are made by the Centre's Committee on Admissions and Awards, and implemented by the Graduate Director, in keeping with policies established by the Centre.
+The Centre offers workshops on grant-writing in September of each year, and the University also offers a range of very helpful grant-writing workshops.
+See www.writing.utoronto.ca/home